Harvard geniuses underperform the S&P 500 by 15 percent per year

 The Wall Street Journal doesn’t bother to ask Edward Tufte’s question, “Compared to What?”
 But ChatGPT can come to the rescue:

-In other words, one can get paid $6 million per year for dramatic underperformance relative to the simplest imaginable investment strategy, dumping everything into the S&P 500 (a 23% annual return vs. the 8% achieved by Mr. Narvekar and subordinates.
+In other words, one can get paid $6 million per year for dramatic underperformance relative to the simplest imaginable investment strategy, dumping everything into the S&P 500 (a 23% annual return vs. the 8% achieved by Mr. Narvekar and subordinates).
 That’s a career almost as good as “receptionist in NVIDIA branch office”!

-One thought on “Harvard geniuses underperform the S&P 500 by 15 percent per year
+15 thoughts on “Harvard geniuses underperform the S&P 500 by 15 percent per year

 1. It’s actually worse than that, how much did Harvard spend to achieve that unimpressive rate of return?
 The financial services industry has to be one of the greatest scams in the world, parasitically siphoning money off from trusts, pension funds, and retirement accounts in order to label themselves geniuses and deliver worse rates of return than blind monkeys throwing darts.